HalfHeuslerAlloy/HalfHeuslerAlloy.github.io/_posts/2023-04-01-Optical Mouse Camera.md

 ---
 layout: post
 title:  "ADNS-2610 Optical Mouse 'Camera'"
-date:   2023-03-26
+date:   2023-04-01
+thumbnail: "assets/ADNS-2610/thumbnail.png"
-categories: Electronics, Optical
+categories: Electronics Optical
 ---

 What camera do you give to someone who already has too many?
 A camera that should exist!
 An optical mouse is essentially a high frame rate, a low-resolution camera designed to track features on the surface of a desk/mouse pad.
 A quick raid of my parent's home turned up an old dirty optical mouse.
 Inside was a ADNS-2610 mouse sensor featuring a tiny 18*18 pixel array.